Siecieborzyce

 Siecieborzyce is a village in the administrative district of Gmina Szprotawa, within Żagań County, Lubusz Voivodeship, in western Poland.

 History

-The village was first mentioned in 1273, when it was part of Piast-ruled Poland, and soon became attached to the Holy Roman Empire of the German Nation, to stay part of German states until 1945.
-In the 18th century the village was annexed by Prussia.
-After the defeat of Nazi Germany in World War II in 1945, the village became part of Poland.
+The village was first mentioned in 1273, when it was part of Piast-ruled Poland.
+In the 18th century the village was annexed by Prussia, and from 1871 to 1945 it also formed part of Germany.
+After the defeat of Nazi Germany in World War II in 1945, the village became again part of Poland.